 Fun fact: Council worked with the state government Department of Sustainability and Environment (DSE) to protect and maintain the $5 million renourished Middle Park beach.

 Cosmopolitan St Kilda Beach is one of Melbourne's most popular attractions.
 The historic pier, summer sporting and music events, kiteboarding, cafes and restaurants, nightlife, and multi-use promenade provide something for everyone.

-Council has worked with the state government Department of Sustainability and Environment (DSE) to invest $3 million to renourish the beach from erosion and filter stormwater flows.
+Fun fact: Council has worked with the Victorian Government Department of Sustainability and Environment (DSE) to invest $3 million to renourish the beach from erosion and filter stormwater flows.